-The School of Russian Ballet opened the doors of its Sarasota-Bradenton studio in 2010 under the Artistic Direction of Sergiy Mykhaylov and Darya Fedotova, former international ballet dancers who trained at Kiev State Ballet School, one of the world’s best ballet colleges, using the Vaganova (Russian) Method of ballet training.
+The School of Russian Ballet opened its doors in 2010 under the Artistic Direction of Sergiy Mykhaylov and Darya Fedotova.
+Both are former international ballet dancers, principal and soloists of National Ballet of Ukraine, Classical Ballet of Paris, Orlando Ballet and Sarasota Ballet.
+They trained at Kiev State Ballet School (for 8 years) one of the world’s best ballet colleges, using the Vaganova (Russian) Method of ballet training.
 This method is used at all levels of training, ages 3 through adult.

-Students of all ages work with professional instructors in the atmosphere of care and support.
-They are given the opportunity to perform in full-length ballets each year, sharing the stage with international professional dancers.
+Students of all ages work with our professional instructors in a caring and supportive environment.
+They are given the opportunity to perform in full-length ballets each year, sharing the stage with international guest artists.
 They also have the chance to perform in international ballet competitions.

-The School of Russian Ballet not only enables the students to achieve their full potential as dancers, but we also believe it is important to have the students develop into well-rounded human beings with long-lasting friendships and a sense of confidence and healthy competition.
+The School of Russian Ballet not only enables its students to achieve their full potential as dancers, but we also believe it is important to develop well-rounded human beings with life long friendships and healthy competition.

 |The Vaganova method is a ballet technique and training system devised by the Russian dancer and pedagogue Agrippina Vaganova (1879–1951).
 It was derived from the teachings of the famous Premier Maitre de Ballet, Marius Petipa, and is known for conscientious approach to body and movement.
 Vaganova method have produced multitudes of world-renown dancers, including Anna Pavlova, Mikhail Baryshnikov, Rudolf Nuriev.|